PrivSec-dev/privsec.dev/content/posts/hardware/Misinformation on x86 Hardware/index.md

 Microsoft even went further to make Secure Boot better for end users.
 Computers with their Secured-core certification provides users with the **Freedom** to disable the Microsoft Secure Boot Third Party Certificate Authority and still have the computers function normally.
 They **protect** the users from having to sign and trust random **proprietary Option ROMS**.
 It is great for both users who want to use Windows as their primary system and users who plan to set up a proper Secure Boot system with Linux.

 UEFI Secure Boot is not Restricted Boot.
 It is a building block of Static Root of Trust Measurement and a step towards building a secure boot environment.

+### Trusted Platform Module

+The Trusted Platform Module (TPM) is very often misunderstood, and there have been plenty of inaccurate claims regarding its capabilities.
+The reality is this:

+- It is a passive chip.
+It does not have the capability to measure what is going on on a system - it only receive measurements given to it by the firmware, Trusted Execution Technology, bootloader, and so on.
+It cannot serve as a root of trust, and it cannot verify the integrity of the firmware, firmware settings, operating system status, etc on its own.

+- It does not weaken disk encryption when used properly.
+The TPM provides 2 important properties: it enforces rate limiting, and it pinning a secret against certain PCRs.
+Rate limiting is useful if the user does not have a sufficiently strong encryption password, however it is not strictly necessary when a diceware encryption passphrase is used.
+Pinning secrets against PCRs on the other hand are critical, as SRTM and DRTM technologies rely on it to be useful.
+The general idea is that